NiGhTTraX/strong-mock/README.md

 ## Features

-- Type safe.
-- Create mocks from class interfaces.
+- _Strongly_ typed mocks from interfaces.
 - Mocks are always strict.
 - Useful error messages.

 ## Limitations

-strong-mock mocks only class interfaces.
+strong-mock mocks only **object interfaces** for now.
 If you need to mock concrete implementations with call forwarding, or you need to mock functions, then check other libraries like [typemoq](https://github.com/florinn/typemoq) or [ts-mockito](https://github.com/NagRock/ts-mockito).

 ## Requirements